 “Yes?”

-He had just taken a sip of his drink, and he smiled again, as if hopefully, puzzledly.
+He had just taken a sip of his drink, and he smiled again, as if hopefully.

-“Really?”
-I said.
-Because I was wondering if he was homosexual.
-But, except for some of these strange things he was saying he didn’t really act especially homosexual.
-I didn’t want to offend the guy, especially if it turned out he wasn’t either homosexual or Jesus.
-“Sorry, I said.
-Never mind.”
+I was wondering if he was homosexual, but I didn’t want to offend the guy, especially if it turned out he wasn’t either homosexual or Jesus.

 “A little inebriated, are you?”

-“That’s what you have to do, Arnold.
-I have many women friends, and what they all want is a man who satisfies them.”
+“And that’s what you have to do, Arthur.”
+He had switched back to an American accent now.
+“Listen.
+I have many women friends, tons of them, and what they all want is a man who satisfies them.”

 “In the sack,” he said.